Climate Change

 - Short term (within 2 years)

-- According to reports from the Central Meteorological Administration, severe weather events (such as disastrous heavy rains, typhoons, etc.) will occur, and the offices should immediately activate emergency response mechanism, including safety notifications, stacking sand bags , checking waterproof gates, and preparing water pumps, etc.
+- According to the notification of severe weather events (e.g. disastrous heavy rains, typhoons, etc.) from Central Weather Administration, the offices should immediately activate the response plan, including safety notifications, stacking sandbags, checking waterproof gates, and preparing water pumps, etc.

-- In order to reduce property losses, various supporting measures will be initiated, such as temporarily prohibiting parking in underground parking lots and moving vehicles out of basements.
+- In order to reduce property losses, the supplementary measures will be adopted, such as temporarily closing underground parking lots and moving vehicles out of basements.

-- When disaster losses reach a certain amount or operations are interrupted, the matter will be handled in accordance with the Bank's significant accidental event.
+- When the disaster loss reaches a certain amount or causes operation interruption, it will be handled in accordance with the Bank's “Disaster Emergency Response Countermeasures Manual”.

 - Medium to long term (2-5 years)

-- Physical risk assessments of dormitories and offices are conducted regularly every year and taken into consideration in the dormitories renovation plan.
+- Regularly conduct physical risk assessments of buildings and offices every year, and incorporate into the consideration of the facility repair plan.

-- Continuously collect information on the type, frequency, and financial impact of extreme weather events in each offices and dormitories as a reference for business relocation.
+- Continuously collect the information about the type, frequency, and degree of financial impact of extreme weather events in buildings and offices, as a reference for building relocation.

 - Short term (within 2 years)